jbirnick/jbirnick.github.io/content/posts/dedekind-domains/index.md

 +++
-title = 'Visualizating Decomposition in Number Fields with Algebraic Curves' description = 'I show how decomposition theory of number fields (ramification, splitting, inertness) is applicable to algebraic curves, which allows me to visualize the concepts at the example of a parabola.' keywords = ['math', 'mathematics', 'number theory', 'algebraic curves', 'Dedekind domains', 'ramification', 'decomposition group', 'inertia group'] author = 'Johann Birnick'
+title = 'Visualizing Decomposition in Number Fields with Algebraic Curves' description = 'I show how decomposition theory of number fields (ramification, splitting, inertness) is applicable to algebraic curves, which allows me to visualize the concepts at the example of a parabola.' keywords = ['math', 'mathematics', 'number theory', 'algebraic curves', 'Dedekind domains', 'ramification', 'decomposition group', 'inertia group'] author = 'Johann Birnick'